-The Risk Management Function has developed a Climate Change Financial Risk Framework ("CCFRF") which sets out a framework to identify, measure, manage, monitor and report upon the financial impact to AEL resulting from climate change, including the expected impact of the population's perception of these risks along with logical market activity.
+The Risk Management function has developed a framework to identify, measure, manage, monitor and report upon the financial impact to the Company resulting from climate change, including the expected impact of the population's perception of these risks along with logical market activity.

-By assessing the inherent risk attached to a set of defined key risk categories, the Company identifies core risk factors that have a high or moderate inherent risk and develops a proportionate strategy, including relevant risk appetites and key risk indicators (KRIs).
+By assessing the inherent risk attached to a set of defined key risk categories, the Company identifies core risk factors that have a high or moderate inherent risk and develops a proportionate strategy, including relevant risk appetites and key risk indicators ('KRIs').
 These KRIs, along with the results of an assessment of residual climate change risk are reported to executive management and the Board.

-B.3.2.5 Risk Appetites and Key Risk Indicator Reporting
+B.3.2.5 Risk Appetites